GDGAracaju/intro/README.md

-#GDG Aracaju - Intro
+#GDG - Intro

-An introduction presentation for GDG Aracaju events.
+An introduction presentation for GDG chapters.
+Forked from [GDG Aracaju Intro](http://github.com/gdgaracaju/intro).

 GDG Aracaju is a local chapter of Google Developers Group on Aracaju, Brazil.
 [Visit our website.](http://gdgaracaju.com.br/)